Towards an Optimal Bound for the Interleaving Distance on Mapper Graphs

 \subsection{Loss Function Definition}

-In this section, we outline the loss function used in this paper, which will largely follow \cite{chambers2023bounding} with some necessary technical modifications noted as they are given.
-First, we have the idea of an assignment, inspired by~\cite{Robinson2020} and~\cite{nlab:unnatural_transformation}, which gives names to collections of morphisms of the structure used to define an interleaving without guaranteeing these morphisms define a natural transformation.
+In this section, we outline the loss function, largely following \cite{chambers2023bounding}, with some necessary technical modifications.
+First, we introduce the notion of an assignment, inspired by~\cite{Robinson2020} and~\cite{nlab:unnatural_transformation}, which we use to denote collections of morphisms used to define an interleaving, without requiring that these morphisms form a natural transformation.